 How it's used.
 You can use erythritol the same way as sugar.
 It's fine to stir it into your coffee or tea, sprinkle it on grapefruit, or bake with it.
 Remember that it's a sugar substitute and not real sugar, so foods that you bake may have a different taste or consistency than you're used to.

 Side effects.
 Eating lots of sugar alcohols can lead to bloating and an upset stomach.
 Some sugar alcohols can cause gas and cramping or work like a laxative when they reach your colon.
-But erythritol is broken down before it gets to your colon.
-So people generally handle it better than other sugar alcohols, and it doesn't come with any warnings.
+But erythritol is generally mostly absorbed before it gets to your colon and is excreted unchanged in your urine.
+Excess gas and a laxative effect are possible, but people generally handle it better than other sugar alcohols, and it doesn't come with any warnings.

 OK for your teeth.
 In most cases, bacteria in your mouth break down regular sugars and starches and turn them into acid.
 This can wear down your enamel and cause cavities.
 But the FDA says erythritol is good for oral health because it slows the growth of one type of bacteria and decreases the acid that bacteria make.